SnippyValson/ProjectRaily/README.md

   - 1 Live status of a train by giving it’s name.
   - 2 The route of the train can be given by providing the train name.
   - 3 The seat availability of a train for a particular day can be asked.
-  - 4 The fares for seats of train can be asked.
+  - 4 The trains arriving at a station can be asked.
   - 5 Trains available between two stations can be asked.
   - 6 Train booking status can be known through PRN.